alifwahid/alifwahid.github.io/_posts/2018-11-13-packing-books-into-boxes.md

 Supporting many further boxes piled on top requires that each column has no horizontal gap so that the cardboard walls are not bearing any load.
 Of course this would all turn pear shaped if the boxes are not piled in the designated orientation.
-I tried to counter that, somewhat, by packing as many hardcover books between the columns as possible, along with filler material to ensure that the books in each column don't shift or slide horizontally with ease.
+So I tried to counter that, somewhat, by packing as many hardcover books between the columns as possible, along with filler material to ensure that the books in each column don't shift or slide horizontally with ease.